-- (3) Office of the Secretary of State - (a) King County Division of Records & Elections
+- Office of the Secretary of State - King County Division of Records & Elections - 5 City of Seattle Office of Election Administration

 State General Election • November 8, 1988

 WASHINGTON STATE LIBRARY STATE DEPOSITORY COPY

 VOTER PARTICIPATION IN ELECTION CAMPAIGNS

 Any person who wishes to participate in the election campaign process through financial contributions, volunteer work or other types of involvement may contact the candidate or party of his or her choice for more information.
 Listed below are the addresses and telephone numbers of the major and minor political parties with candidates on the general election ballot.